-Kat Richter is Co-founder of The Lady Hoofers, an all-female rhythm tap company.
-Drawing inspiration from both historical and anthropological research, her choreography has been performed at the Philadelphia Fringe Festival, City Hall, Oxford University, Goucher College and the Bryn Mawr School for Girls.
+Kat Richter is Artistic Director of The Lady Hoofers, Philadelphia's only all-female rhythm tap company.
+Drawing inspiration from both historical and anthropological research, her choreography has been performed at the Philadelphia Fringe Festival, City Hall Presents, the Kimmel Center, Oxford University, Goucher College and the Bryn Mawr School for Girls.

 Richter teaches rhythm tap, dance history and dance and cultural studies throughout the greater Philadelphia region and is available for master classes, guest choreography and residencies in both tap and a variety of historic and social dance forms.
 Her professional credits include: